spycrab/ape/README.md

   - No Intel 8087 emulation
   - No Harddrive support
 - Limited graphics capabilities
-  - currently only outputting to a text file (obviously temporary)
+  - currently only outputting plain text

 ## Requirements
 - A C++17 capable compiler